Articles » Latest Articles

 This is especially useful when dealing with foreign parties or interests as it gives you access to breaking news in most countries, that would not necessarily be reported in the UK.
 It also lets you know of social media chatter, which often precedes traditional new reporting, to give you forewarning of any adverse news story that might be impending.

-Adverse media checks and Red Flag Alert
+Adverse Media Checks and Red Flag Alert

 Adverse media checks and adverse media monitoring are available through Red Flag Alert’s complete compliance solution.
 It offers unbeatable media coverage through a fully digital platform that saves time and money by allowing you to combine adverse media with all your AML and KYC compliance checks; meaning that staff can set up and conduct all required checks with a click of a button.